frozenlib/sigmut/README.md

 ### Separation of "state changes" and "state calculations"

-Many state management libraries simplify programs by separating state changes from state calculations.
+Many state management libraries simplify logic by separating state changes from state calculations.

 In [Elm], the [Model-View-Update] architecture separates state changes (Update) from state calculations (View).